omondiEric/whereYouArt/design-checkin-3-4.md

 Based on what the users search for, they will receive recommendations on which galleries to visit, that contain a similar style of art.
 Users will also have an option to use the glasses in "Explore" mode, and the glasses will guide them through the museum in the same way a member of staff would.

 #### Task 4: Interact with other museum visitors
 Statistical data on the usage of these glasses will be recorded and made publicly available to other visitors of the museum who use the glasses.
-This will promote indirect interaction with other visitors by providing users with the option of chosing to visit galleries (both present and past) that have been visited most by other users.
+This will promote indirect interaction with other visitors by providing users with the option of choosing to visit galleries (both present and past) that have been visited most by other users.

 ### Design 2: